 In a double old fashioned glass, use the muddler to lightly crush the mint (also beautiful in my Valentine’s dessert shooters) into the lime juice.
 You’re looking to release the essential oils from the mint to add flavor to this easy tequila cocktail recipe, but not completely crush the mint into oblivion.

 Add the tequila to the glass and stir everything together.
 The mint leaves should lift up from the bottom of glass and swirl around.

 Fill the glass to the top with ice, and then top the glass with blackberry soda, leaving a little bit of room for garnishes.
 Serve the drink garnished with a lime wedge, more fresh mint, and fresh blackberries.

 Serve some simple snacks with this easy tequila cocktail recipe.

 This tequila mojito recipe make me think about sitting on my deck with friends, on a warm, sunny day.
-Everybody has their sunglasses on, and a cold drink in their hand (maybe an agave lemonade for the non drinkers).
+Everybody has their sunglasses on, and a cold drink in their hand (maybe an agave lemonade or honey lemonade for the non drinkers).
 The only thing missing is some snacks.

 - 6 mint leaves, plus additional for garnish

 - 1/2 ounce fresh lime juice, plus additional lime wedge for garnish

 - 1-1/2 ounces tequila